 Yes, classic Jazzmasters are beauties, but a punk could do without their complex circuitry and admittedly troublesome bridge.
 Enter the Squier Affinity Series Jazzmaster HH.
-The guitar is a stripped-down rendition of a vintage-spec’ed Jazzmaster, sacrificing configurability for simplicity, aggressiveness and affordability.
-Which make it one of the best punk guitars around.
+The guitar is a stripped-down rendition of a vintage-spec’d Jazzmaster, sacrificing configurability for simplicity, aggressiveness and affordability – which makes it one of the best punk guitars around.

 Its construction matches the simplicity of its circuitry.
-A one-piece “C”-shaped maple neck, with a satin finish, is comfortable in your hands, especially if you’re playing hard and fast over extended periods.
-A 12-inch-radius rosewood fretboard makes it favorable for modern guitarists, and a six-saddle hardtail bridge keeps the guitar in tune better than an original Jazzmaster’s screw-type saddles would.
+A one-piece C-shaped maple neck, with a satin finish, is comfortable in your hands, especially if you’re playing hard and fast over extended periods.
+A 12-inch-radius rosewood fretboard makes it favourable for modern guitarists, and a six-saddle hardtail bridge keeps the guitar in tune better than an original Jazzmaster’s screw-type saddles would.

 3Reverend Super Rev